UK Trade Agreements and Preferential Tariff Rates

 Check your duty rate and generate origin documents

 Use ClearDuty to check the applicable duty rate — including preferential rates — for your goods.
-Use ClearDocs to generate correctly worded supplier declarations and commercial invoices for your exports.
+Use ClearDocs to generate correctly worded origin declarations and commercial invoices for your exports.